Open Access Green

 Open Access Green characterizes the free access to quality-assured text publications (postprints) in an institutional or disciplinary open access repository.
 Preprints, published before quality assurance in order to enable an immediate discussion of research results, constitute a special feature of Open Access Green.

-The Helmholtz Centers operate institutional open access repositories on which scientific publications - in the sense of open access - are made freely accessible.
+The Helmholtz Centers operate institutional open access repositories via which scientific publications are made freely accessible – impeded by as little financial, technical, and legal obstacles as possible.
 These repositories are maintained by the Helmholtz libraries as part of their publication management.

 Additionally, open access publications are integrated into subject-specific information supplies.
 The open access publications of the Helmholtz Centers can also be found via research services such as OpenAIRE.